 Grain

 The grist for an American porter is usually some sort of American pale malt; usually domestic 2-Row.
 The base malt should make up about 70% of the grain bill.
-When considering the specialty malts, the first to consider will be roasted malts, usually in the form of roasted barley.
-Chocolate or black malt can also be considered.

 Some midnight wheat or coffee malt can be some intriguing additions to an American stout.
 Keep all of the aforementioned speciality malts at around 10-20% of the grain bill.
-Using 5-10% of caramel malts can add the sweetness that an American stout possesses.

 Just remember the lighter the color of a caramel malt the sweeter they are.
 Adding rye, oats, flaked barley or wheat can increase head retention and add complexity and mouthfeel to the finished beer.